Raw Toonage: Short series and segments

+(1.)
+Jitters lets Bonkers take one of his beloved farm turkeys to Grumbles for Thanksgiving dinner, not realizing that she is the dinner.
+NOTE: It is originally the last "He's Bonkers" short.
+(2.)
+A heat wave, a watering hole and Norman all combine to make trouble for the jungle residents.
+(3.)
+A kid raps about all the cool things he can do with his new shoes.
+(4.)
+Mars helps Maurice try to romance a tough female gorilla.

 History and production

 The idea for the show had an unusual genesis.
 Walt Disney Television Animation was developing a 65-episode half-hour series for their Disney Afternoon block entitled He's Bonkers D. Bobcat.
 The premise was similar to Who Framed Roger Rabbit, as the series dealt with the lead character's adventures post-stardom.
 The actual production of this series was troubled.
 At some point, someone had the post-modern idea to actually make the cartoons that Bonkers had starred in before becoming a policeman, and Disney's Raw Toonage was born.
 At the same time, Michael Eisner had purchased the rights to the popular Belgian comic strip Marsupilami created by André Franquin.
 Totally Tasteless Video was intended as a satire of popular culture.
 A host segment was added to give the program the familiar feel of the World of Disney show.

 Due to the shorter production schedule, Disney's Raw Toonage was on the air before the above-mentioned half-hour program, thus adding some credibility to the back story.
 The program typically opens with an introduction by a famous character from Disney (such as Goofy with his style from Disney's Goof Troop), who attempts to share some of their expertise with the audience; then the show has a few of the above-mentioned shorts chained in a row, rounding out the half hour.